The AGL Energy App lets you stay in control, informed and connected so it’s easier to manage your budget and avoid surprises on your bill.

 There are also government incentives available for installing renewable energy like solar, including the Small-scale Renewable Energy Scheme (SRES).

 AGL is Australia’s largest non-government owner and operator of renewable energy assets.
 And when it comes to solar energy we don’t believe one size fits all.
-We provide expert advice and tailor solar solutions specifically for you that take into account your particular property, energy consumption and your budget.
+We provide expert advice and tailor solar solutions specifically for you that take into account your particular property, energy usage and your budget.

 Visit our solar energy page to find out how we can tailor a solar solution for your property or to enquire about a free quote.
 Or, you can always call us on 1300 377 118.